+Alongside our project-based learning, a range of technical knowledge units are studied, in order to widen students' experience of this vast subject.
+These focus on subjects such as textiles and programming.
 Our aim is to encourage students to be independent, creative thinkers, who are willing to question the everyday objects around them.
-We combine this will ever increasing skill set, understanding the need for attention to detail and eager to gain knowledge, ready for the challenge of GCSE.
+We combine this with an everincreasing skill set, understanding the need for attention to detail and eager to gain knowledge, ready for the challenge of GCSE.

-At GCSE students can opt for Food and Nutrition or Design and technology.
+At GCSE, students can opt for Food Preparation and Nutrition or Design and Technology.
 All students will gain core skills of investigating, developing and making.